NEW: The jury was dismissed Friday and is set to reconvene Monday

 Baron offered to help out, telling Young to write up Hunter’s expenses so that Baron could reimburse them, the aide testified.

 Neither Baron nor Mellon appeared to know that the other was reimbursing Young for the same expenses, raising questions about whether and how much Young may have profited from the situation.
+Young acknowledged during the trial that he had used some donations for his own personal benefit, including paying for the construction of a home.

 Young acknowledged during the trial that he had used some donations for his own personal benefit, including paying for the construction of a new home.

 Another former Edwards aide, speechwriter Wendy Button, testified that Edwards knew Baron was supporting Hunter and her child in 2009.
+And defense lawyer Abbe Lowell urged jurors to focus on Young’s role in the case, saying he was a biased and unreliable witness with a financial and legal interest in the outcome.

 Defense lawyer Abe Lowell urged jurors to focus on Young’s role in the case, saying he was a biased and unreliable witness with a financial and legal interest in the outcome.

 Young, the author of a tell-all book about the Edwards scandal, testified under an agreement with the government in hopes that he will not be prosecuted.
+Prosecutors agreed that Young made several mistakes over the years, including keeping some of the money, failing to confront Edwards earlier about his behavior and falsely claiming paternity for Edwards’ child with Hunter.

 “There is nothing he won’t lie about, nothing,” Lowell said of Young.